 Therefore, if there is clearly something wrong and the Internet speed is lower than it was for some reason, try one of the following solutions.

 Before deciding how to speed up the Internet on a Mac, learn what is causing the trouble.
-First, try to check your current Internet connection speeds.
+First, try to check your current Internet connection speed.
 Several free online tools allow you to conduct so-called “ping test” within seconds.

 Try speedtest.net, testmyspee.com or similar tools.
 Then look up what the upload and download speeds are supposed to be according to your Internet service provider.
 If the speeds are lower, call your ISP customer support – they should know what to do.